-It’s a depressing thought for any mammal but we humans are a particularly sentimental species and tend to attach a whole lot of emotional baggage to this death thing.
-We miss people terribly when they are gone, and we hope that people will miss us when it’s our turn.
+It’s a depressing thought for any mammal, but we humans are a particularly sentimental species and attach a lot of emotional baggage to this death thing.
+We miss people when they are gone, and we hope people will miss us when it’s our turn.

 We have oodles of ceremonies and traditions to lament those who have passed, but when the last mourner has left the building and the caterers are packing up the uneaten quiche, we can’t help but wonder about two things:

 - Who gets all my stuff when I’m gone?

-- Is death really the end of it all?
+- Is death the end of it all?

-The idea that someday we simply won’t exist anymore is hard to stomach.
+The idea that someday we won’t exist anymore is hard to stomach.
 Most cultures hold on to some kind of hope that we live on after we die, but the form in which we persist varies depending on who you ask.

 There are countless theories about what happens to us when our corporeal bodies cease to function.
 Where do we go when we die?
 Why do we so need to cling to the notion that life will go on beyond the grave, and who is right anyway?

-Nobody really knows, of course, but some people seem to have ideas.
+Nobody knows, of course, but some people seem to have ideas.
 So, buck up!
 Death may not be the end, at least if any of the theories presented here are true.